handiko/Markov-Chain-UpDown-Day/README.md

 Previous Section (part 1): [Basic Understanding of Markov Chain in Financial Market](https://github.com/handiko/Markov-Chain-In-Financial-Market/blob/main/README.md)

-Using the theory from the previous section, we are now trying to analyze a forex pair to have a better understanding, or at least a first glimpse of its behavior.
-The goal here is to have an initial insight that we could then use to develop a trading strategy.
+Based on the theoretical foundation from the previous section, we can now analyze a forex pair to gain an initial understanding of its behavior.
+The primary goal is to derive insights that can serve as the basis for developing a new trading strategy.
+This analytical approach provides a valuable first glimpse into the market's underlying dynamics.

 ## Previous Up/Down Day and Its Relation to the Next Day's State
-This chapter's goal is simple, to answer the following questions: **What are the transition probabilities of a previous up/down day to the next day's state?** Either it more probable to be an up day or a down day?
+This chapter aims to analyze the transition probabilities of daily market movements.
+Specifically, we will answer the question: What is the likelihood that an up or down day will be followed by another up or down day?

-Let's say the up day is **U** and the down day is **D**.
-The full list of transitions that could happen is as follows:
+Using **U** to represent an up day and **D** to represent a down day, the full list of possible transitions is:

 $U \to U$